-The Personalization of the Museum Visit examines a fundamental shift in institutional behavior in museums located in the US and the UK.
-Contending that art museums have moved towards a new paradigm of public engagement, it posits that modern museum visitors are treated as self-directed ‘users’, with the agency to make meaning for themselves.
+The Personalization of the Museum Visit examines a fundamental shift in institutional behavior in museums located in the United States and the United Kingdom.
+Contending that art museums have moved toward a new paradigm of public engagement, it posits that modern museum visitors are treated as self-directed "clients", with the agency to make meaning for themselves.
 The book then considers how this change has come about, examining factors such as the onset of a new museology, an experience economy, and a marketing revolution.

 The Personalization of the Museum Visit is essential reading for scholars and students engaging with issues of visitor engagement, curatorial practice, and museum management.
 With a particular focus on the role of business interests and public policy, the book should also be of interest to those undertaking research in fields outside of museum and visitor studies.